Trendyol/android-ui-components/libraries/rating-bar/README.md

 ```
 :warning: To use **RatingBar**, you have to enable dataBinding from your main project.
 # Usage
-You can inflate view from your xml set attributes.
-Also, you can set values via
+To set width you can use `android:layout_width` attribute.
+To customize more you can use following attributes directly from your layout xml file, or call the functions programmatically.

 | Attribute |  Method | Description | Default Value |
 | ------------- |-------------| ------------- |------------- |